-Chief Development Officer for Civil Engineering
+Chief Development Officer // Lyles School of Civil Engineering

-Chief Development Officer — Lyles School of Civil Engineering
+Chief Development Officer, Lyles School of Civil Engineering

-University Development Office — Purdue Research Foundation
+University Development Office, Purdue for Life Foundation